YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

             ( { model | username = "", password = "", protectedQuote = "", token = "", errorMsg = "" }, Cmd.none )
 ```

-`ClickLogIn` returns the model and runs the `authUserCmd` command passing in the model and the login API URL. `LogOut` resets any authentication-related data in the model record to empty strings.
+`ClickLogIn` runs the `authUserCmd` command with the appropriate arguments. `LogOut` resets authentication-related data in the model record to empty strings.

 ```js
 ...